TiraLabra/Joulu_2014-15/README.md

    kun kirjoitan itselleni ikään kuin *muistiinpanot* tähän muotoon.

 # Persistent Data Structures
    PersistentVector and PersistentHashMap are built-in data structures in the clojure programming language.
    The philosophy of clojure is to never use mutable objects.
 Mutability in idiomatic clojure is restricted to reference primitives (pointers).
 To accomplish this goal a language needs an **immutable** and **efficient** collection types that implement a set of operations similar to those of ArrayList and HashMap in Java.

 # Persistent Vector
    Persistent vector is a persistent list data structure.
 It cannot be mutated.
-When *conj* is called on a persistent vector. it returns a new vector that is equal to the old vector with the new item added to its last index.
+When *conj* is called on a persistent vector it returns a new vector that is equal to the old vector with the new item added to its last index.
 Similarly *pop* returns a new vector that is the old one minus the last item.

 ## API